hamdikavak/hamdikavak.github.io/j_students.md

 * your CV/Resume
 * express whether you need funding/research assistant position (see open positions below).

-### Open funded graduate student or post-doc positions
+### Student and post-doc positions
-I do not have a funded position for now.
+> I do not have a funded position for now.
 Please check back later.

-### Are you an ASSIP 2021 applicant interested in working with me?
+### ASSIP 2021 applicants
-In the summer of 2021, Drs.
-Taylor Anderson, Andreas Zufle, and I will be conducting a summer impact project supported by GMU's Provost's Office.
-In this project, we will investigate various aspects of COVID-19 spread from a data-driven perspective and have six ASSIP interns and some undergraduate and graduate students.
-We will conduct interviews with ASSIP candidates --among those who indicated their interest to work with us-- in the late Feb - early March timeframe.
-You don't have to send a separate email to me.
+Thank you for your interest in ASSIP 2021.
+I have received staggering 105 student applications to work in my research group and started evaluating candidates.
+If you're on my short list, you should receive an invitation email by March 15, 2021.

 ---